garethtdavies/docker-masterclass/README.md

 the `simple-docker-app` image, but why is this?
 If you remember earlier we discussed that each image name had a repository and tag section.
-Because we have rebuilt the image several times with changes to the Dockerfile, we've actually changed the resulting image's filing system layers and unique hash.
+Because we have rebuilt the image several times with changes to the Dockerfile, we've actually changed the resulting image's file system layers and unique hash.
 This has meant that the `latest` tag on the `simple-docker-app` repository has moved each time we've made changes to the image to the newly built version of it.
 In the above output, both images `d00c59983bd8` and `f50ceee6da24` *were*